vandenbergweb/BarnBookings/replit.md

 # Overview

-This is a React-based web application for "The Barn MI", a professional baseball training facility booking system.
+This is a React-based web application for "The Barn MI", a professional baseball training facility booking system located at 6090 W River Rd, Weidman MI 48893.
 The application allows users to browse available practice spaces and team bundle packages, make bookings, and manage their reservations.
-It features a mobile-first design with authentication, payment processing via Stripe, and email notifications.
+It features a mobile-first design with authentication, payment processing via Stripe, and email notifications with facility location information.

 # User Preferences